Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Even if the whole of the Gryffindor 7th year and half of the Hufflepuffs and Ravenclaws stayed on to fight, that still only comes to about 20–40 students.
 (Rowling did tell us that she created 40 students in Harry’s year, and we’ve met most of them.
 And it never sounded like Ginny’s class was any larger.)

 Since it was the last term of the school year all but those 6th year students who had birthdays during summer break would have probably been of age also.
 Perhaps another 10–15 of those stayed as well.
 Bringing us up to maybe 40–60 students who stayed.
-There are some dozen or so staff (Counting Snape and the Carrows) and there were maybe another dozen ex-DA members and a couple of dozen Order members who also showed up.
+There are some dozen or so staff (not counting Snape and the Carrows) and there were maybe another dozen ex-DA members and a couple of dozen Order members who also showed up.
 That comes to roughly 80–100 or so defenders, with a death count of 50 only four of whom seem to have been named.

 Right.
 I’m not sure I believe Rowling’s numbers.
 I never feel like I can believe Rowling’s numbers.
 Especially since so far as we were told, only Tom and Bellatrix appear to have been killed on the attackers’ side.